BEST wine MULLED WINE – which to use?

 Why isn’t mulled wine more popular in Australia?

-Can you Make Mulled Wine in Summer?
+How to Make Mulled Wine in Summer?

 Summer Recipe for Mulled Wine